stratofax/dnd-game/README.md

-# The DnD Game
+# The D and E Game

-A Dungeons and Dragons text adventure game where the player navigates through various levels, collects magical items, and ultimately confronts powerful bosses.
+A Dungeons and Emojis text adventure game where the player navigates through various levels, collects magical items, and ultimately confronts powerful bosses.
 In each level, the player must find and collect magical items to have enough power to defeat that level's boss.

 ## Game Overview